thitemple/thecodingtemple.dev/_posts/2015-08-12-its-time-to-upgrade-your-javascript-skills.md

 });
 {% endhighlight %}

-In this code we're looking for a file called app.js inside a directory called *src*.
+In this code, we're looking for a file called app.js inside a directory called *src*.
 After that, Babel will transpile the file and save an app.js file in the *dist* directory.
 Pretty simple, hum?

 Let's say that inside the src\app.js we have the following code: